 - Other options in paying for all therapies needed outside of BCW include the Katie Beckett Deeming Waiver, which provides funding regardless of household income through Medicaid.
 Using this waiver offers your child the opportunity to receive services via a medical model, where each discipline evaluates and provides treatment to the child as needed.

-- BCW is most beneficial for families without insurance, those who do not qualify for the Katie Beckett Deeming Waiver, families whose insurance does not cover their child’s specific diagnosis, those with a high deductible, or families with mobility or transportation concerns.
+- BCW is most beneficial for families without insurance, those who do not qualify for the Katie Beckett Deeming Waiver, families whose insurance does not cover their child’s specific diagnosis, those with a high deductible, children whose insurance provider’s network is lacking, or families with mobility or transportation concerns.

 - If your child is found eligible for BCW, a transition service that prepares your child for free preschool placement at the age of three is available to prevent a gap in services — this is called Part B Section 619.
 Transition services are available to your child even if you opt-out of receiving therapy through BCW — you can request to still be paired with a service coordinator who will monitor your child until the age of three.
 Their local school system will evaluate your child to determine if they are eligible to continue receiving therapy via your neighborhood school and/or a special education classroom placement.
 The individual therapy your child received in BCW or in private therapy is often not what will be offered by a school-based speech-language pathologist.
 Public School Therapy differs from private therapy.
 Know, that you can elect to enroll your child in school-based therapies and still pursue private therapy.